AllenWLynch/signaturemodels/docs/tutorial.rst

 3. Training the model
 ---------------------

-To train the representative model for the dataset, provide paths for the corpus, output, and the tuning results.
+To train the representative model for the dataset, use the `locusregression retrain` command, again referencing the study name.
 By default, locusregression will choose the best model to retrain.
 If desired, you can choose some other model configuration by specifying `--trial-num <num>`.

 .. code-block:: bash

     $ locusregression retrain \
-        -d tutorial/corpus.pkl \
+        tutorial.1 \
-        -o tutorial/model.pkl \
+        -o tutorial/model.pkl
-        --tune-results tutorial/tune_results.json

-4. Analysis
+1. Analysis
 -----------

 For this section, it is most natural to use an interactive tool like Jupyter notebooks to explore